openedx/edx-documentation/en_us/shared/set_up_course/setting_pacing.rst

 Overview of Course Pacing
 ***************************

 When you create an edX course, you can set the schedule of the course, including due dates for assignments or exams, or you can allow learners to work at their own pace.
-Courses that follow a schedule that you set are known as instructor-paced courses.
+Courses that follow a schedule that you set are known as instructor- paced courses.
 Courses that allow learners to submit assignments at any time before the course ends, without internal due dates, are known as self- paced courses.

 An indicator for the pacing for your course appears on the **Course Outline** page.
 By default, courses are instructor-paced.